 You have two options for these.
-The classic option is to use a mandolin to slice the potatoes really thin.
-This is actually easy and fast if you have a mandolin.
+The classic option is to use a mandoline to slice the potatoes really thin.
+This is actually easy and fast if you have a mandoline.
 If you don’t have one, I wouldn’t recommend trying to slice them unless you want to drive yourself crazy.

 Single the potatoes in a few foil packets!
 I recommend doubling the foil to prevent it from tearing.
 Ideally, you should get four packets out of this recipe so plan accordingly.
 Each packet will serve 2 people as a side dish.

-If you don’t have a mandolin, just cube the potatoes into about 1/2-inch pieces.
+If you don’t have a mandoline, just cube the potatoes into about 1/2-inch pieces.
 This doesn’t have quite the same look, but the tastes are all there.
-If you don’t have a mandolin, just go this direction!
+If you don’t have a mandoline, just go this direction!

 Once your potatoes are prepped in the packets, pour over the cream mixture.
 Divide it evenly between the packets obviously.